DataDog/integrations-core/openshift/README.md

 Red Hat OpenShift is an open source container application platform based on the Kubernetes container orchestrator for enterprise application development and deployment.

 ## Setup

 ### Installation

 To install the Agent, refer to the [Agent installation instructions][1] for kubernetes.
-The default configuration targets OpenShift 3.7.0 and later, as it relies on features and endpoints introduced in this version.
+The default configuration targets OpenShift 3.7.0+ and OpenShift 4.0+, as it relies on features and endpoints introduced in this version.

 ### Configuration